 Founder and tastemaker Wendy Yao packs her boutique with books, zines, graphic novels, mixtapes, art and other treasures you’re not likely to find elsewhere in L.A.
 The clothing selection includes cult brands like Nancy Stella Soto, Bless and Slow & Steady Wins the Race (most of which is also available at Ooga Booga’s online shop).
 Be sure to follow the stairs up to the second floor when you arrive—the tiny shop is well-hidden enough to prevent just any old schmo from stumbling in off the street.

-Be transported to China through this dusty store in the heart of Old Chinatown Central Plaza.
+Be transported to China through this dusty store in the heart of Central Plaza.
 Find unique gifts here, such as the glass case with vintage daggers and other collectible items, though the real diamond in the rough is toward the back of the store.
 Skip past the heaps of clothing and accessories and head straight to the back row of clothing in the far right corner.
-Here you will find a treasure trove of traditional vintage Chinese dresses packed tightly together on the rack as well as $5 Chinese sandals—perfect for those looking to take a piece of this neighborhood home.
+Here you will find a treasure trove of traditional vintage Chinese dresses packed tightly together on the rack as well as inexpensive Chinese sandals—perfect for those looking to take a piece of this neighborhood home.

 One of Chinatown’s best-kept secrets for more than 20 years, Rainbow is a haven for the bargain-minded plant shopper.
 Lush fiddle leaf figs, a variety of succulents, jasmine flowers, bird of paradise and ready-to-plant persimmon trees can all usually be found here, and at absurdly low prices.
 Want to accessorize?
 Rows and rows of stylish ceramic and metal planters—some with Mid-Century-inspired wooden stands—provide an array of homes for your new potted darlings.